Aerial-LLC/.github/profile/README.md

 ## 🚀 Getting Started

 Ready to elevate your Windows experience?
 Follow these simple steps:

-> [!CAUTION]
-> It's recommended to start with a fresh, stock Windows installation before applying the playbook to avoid potential conflicts with existing software and user data.

 1. Download [AME Wizard](https://ameliorated.io) and our playbook from the latest [releases](https://github.com/draganos-playbook/playbook/releases).
 2. Launch the AME Wizard and drag-and-drop the playbook into the interface.